Project-EPIC/epic-annotation/README.md

 # Behavioral Annotation
-This data is based on the paper <a href="https://pdfs.semanticscholar.org/7867/159013a9c10661fbfe8619a9c1cc76c3012c.pdf
->Natural Language Processing to the Rescue?
+This data is based on the paper <a href="https://pdfs.semanticscholar.org/7867/159013a9c10661fbfe8619a9c1cc76c3012c.pdf">Natural Language Processing to the Rescue?
 Extracting “Situational Awareness” Tweets During Mass Emergency</a>.
 They collected four datasets of 500 tweets each.
 These datasets overlap with the named entity annotation, and include the two Red River Floods (2009, 2010), the Oklahoma wildfire, and the Haiti Earthquake.
 These tweets were annotated with 'behavioral' categories:

 <ul>
   <li>Situational Awareness: whether they contribute to user's awareness of the event </li>